tsackton/taelgar/People/Dwarves/Hagrim.md

 > `$=dv.view("_scripts/view/get_PageDatedValue")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-%% needs significant refactoring %%
+%% needs significant refactoring, and add campaign info %%

 ![[hagrim-portrait.png|right|400]]A dwarf, once known as Hagrim Firebrand, who made a name for himself in the [[Great War]], but was unable to forget or move past the horrors he saw in battle against mind flayers and the aberrations of the deep, fighting under the halls of [[Ardith]].
 Whether he was broken by battle or his mind was corrupted by those evils, he returned a changed man.